Here is a slideshow demonstrating ways to locate articles from the MLC library resources.

 The announcement explains: That’s where our collection fits in—we offer digital access to books, many of which are otherwise unavailable to the public while our schools and libraries are closed.
 In addition to the National Emergency Library, the Internet Archive also offers free public access to 2.5 million fully downloadable public domain books, which do not require waitlists to view.

-Requesting Library Material
+Requesting Library Material for Online Instruction

 Requesting Library Materials